sajeeth1009/task-herald/README.md

 ```

 ### Compiles and hot-reloads for development
+To start a local version of the task-herald web app, run the following command after changing directories into the root of the application.
 ```
 yarn serve
 ```
+This should bring up a new version of the front end.

 ### Compiles and minifies for production
+To create a build for production deployment run the following command.
 ```
 yarn build
 ```

 ### Run your unit tests
+To run unit tests type the following command:
 ```
 yarn test:unit
 ```